NeuralPensieve/NeuralPensieve.github.io/_posts/2025-08-26-rl-llm-textworld.md

 2. Understand the correct sequence
 3. Generate syntactically valid commands that the game engine accepts

-This might seem trivial for modern LLMs like GPT-4, but for a 137M parameter GPT-2 model that was never trained on instructions, it's a significant achievement.
+This might seem trivial for modern LLMs like Claude, and GPT-5, but for a 137M parameter GPT-2 model that was never trained on instructions, it's a significant achievement.

 ### What makes this challenging
 **Valid actions are constrained**: Only specific commands work (e.g., "go north" is valid, but "go northeast" is not).

 **Multi-step reasoning required**: Harder difficulties need 3-4 coordinated actions to complete objectives.

 **Sparse rewards**: The model only gets meaningful positive reward (+1.0) upon quest completion, with small step penalties (-0.1) along the way.

 **No ground truth**: Unlike supervised learning, there's no "correct" action at each step - success is only known at episode completion.

 RL is uniquely suited for these kinds of problems, where we have sequential decision making.